 Within the Great Basin, drought conditions are common, and water is the main limiting factor within Warm Springs HMA.
 During the Severe Drought (designated by the National Oceanic and Atmospheric Administration (NOAA)) in 2014, wild horses and burros were forced to congregate closer to the few remaining water sources in the HMA.
 Livestock permittees (who were authorized less than 50 percent active use that year) had been ordered to remove all remaining livestock from the impacted area, and cooperative agreements were being exercised to operate wells to provide water to horses in the absence of livestock.
 In an effort to avoid the need for emergency removals or large scale mortality, Burns District began hauling water to an existing waterhole and temporary troughs where approximately 80 wild horses were congregating.
 At the time, the potential for wild horse mortality was high.
-NOAA recently released its U.S. Seasonal Drought Outlook for the period of April 19 through July 31, 2018, which shows eastern Oregon with persistent drought and explains that "Below-normal precipitation and above-normal temperatures promoted drought persistence across central and eastern Oregon... monthly and seasonal outlooks both depict enhanced changes for below-normal precipitation and above-normal temperatures, which favors persistence through the end of August" (NOAA 2018).
-With an estimated 738 adults horses and 147 foals by fall 2018, severe drought in coming years would likely result in loss of life especially as compared to 2014 when the estimated wild horse population was only 253 adults and 44 foals and loss was expected without water hauling.
+NOAA recently released its U.S. Seasonal Drought Outlook for the period of April 19 through July 31, 2018, which shows eastern Oregon with persistent drought and explains that "[b]elow-normal precipitation and abovenormal temperatures promoted drought persistence across central and eastern Oregon...monthly and seasonal outlooks both depict enhanced changes for below-normal precipitation and above-normal temperatures, which favors persistence through the end of August" (NOAA 2018).
+Water availability is presently inadequate to support a subset of the wild horse population in the western half of the HMA, and BLM has begun hauling water to sustain a population of approximately 236 animals in this area.
+With an estimated 694 adults horses and 158 foals by fall 2018 (USGS unpublished data, 2018), severe drought in coming years would likely result in loss of life especially as compared to 2014 when the estimated wild horse population was only 253 adults and 44 foals and loss was expected without water hauling.
 Because water resources are limited in this HMA, especially during drought years wild horse observations show high congregation areas are occurring within 4 miles of all pending Greater Sage-Grouse (GRSG) leks (range of 15-120 horses per lek; average 49 horses per lek).
-Continuous yearlong impacts from horses to GRSG is a serious concern.
+Continuous yearlong impacts from horses to GRSG are a serious concern.
 Wild horse competition with native wildlife species for water sources is concerning especially in relation to recent GRSG lek trends in the HMA (drastic decline or loss) versus leks outside the HMA (stable).
 Herbaceous cover and height provide horizontal screening at GRSG nest sites, which obscures the nest from predators.
 Recent upland forage utilization monitoring documents moderate to high utilization levels in portions of the HMA experiencing concentrated wild horse and livestock use.
-In 2017, moderate to heavy use was indicated in several areas of the HMA where lower levels of livestock use occurred.
+In 2017 and 2018, moderate to heavy use was indicated in several areas of the HMA where lower levels of livestock use occurred.